Arthroscopic Rotator Cuff Repair

 It may occur with repeated use of arm for overhead activities, while playing sports or during motor accidents.
 Rotator cuff tear causes severe pain, weakness of the arm, and crackling sensation on moving the shoulder in certain positions.
 There may be stiffness, swelling, loss of movement, and tenderness in the front of the shoulder.

 When rotator cuff injury is suspected it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a rotator cuff specialist who provides detailed examination and care for patients with rotator cuff injuries in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a rotator cuff specialist who provides detailed examination and care for patients with rotator cuff injuries in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 The diagnosis of a rotator cuff injury is based on a thorough physical examination performed by Dr. Okoroha.
 Rotator cuff tear is best viewed on magnetic resonance imaging.
 Symptomatic relief may be obtained with conservative treatments ‐ rest, shoulder sling, pain medications, steroidal injections, and certain exercises.
 However, surgery is required to fix the tendon back to the shoulder bone.